 Today’s Poker Lotto results are in.
 Here are the winning numbers for Thursday June 23, 2022

-The numbers for the Poker Lotto drawing on Thursday June 23, 2022 are as follows:
+Your Poker Lotto results for Thursday June 23, 2022 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.